zalf-rpm/monica-documentation/Home.md

 Some information about the different versions of MONICA can be found here [MONICA versions](wiki/Monica-versions).

 ## Compile MONICA

-An older german version of a compile how to can be found here [How to compile MONICA?](wiki/How-to-compile-MONICA).
+An older german version of a compile how to can be found here [How to compile MONICA? (old)](wiki/How-to-compile-MONICA).
 How to compile the current version can be found in the [README](https://github.com/zalf-lsa/monica/blob/master/README.md) in the repository.

 ## Use MONICA